scylzo/221ExpressPlateforme/wp-content/plugins/auxin-elements/README.txt

 == Changelog ==

+= Version 2.4.12 / 01.11.2019) =
+- [Improvement]: Some improvements for button element applied.

+= Version 2.4.11 / 03.10.2019) =
+- [Fix]: An issue with mega menu fixed.

 = Version 2.4.8 / 25.08.2019) =
 - [Improvement]: An issue while installing some bundled plugins fixed.

 = Version 2.4.7 / 01.08.2019) =
 - [Improvement]: Improvements in the layout of templates kit.

 = Version 2.4.6 / 17.07.2019) =
 - [Improvement]: Some style improvements in info box element applied.
 - [Fix]: Fix an issue with genral headings typography fixed.

 = Version 2.4.4 / 11.06.2019) =